|

 Our Approach

-Our approach concentrates on developing a concept for the integration of strategic banking goals and their support through information technology that includes:
+Our approach concentrates on implementing a proven concept for the integration of strategic banking goals and their support by information technology that includes:

 Business Management of IT

-Responsibilities and accountabilities of strategic business units (SBUs) versus IT, best practices of IT project management, service level agreements between SBUs and IT, etc.
+Clearly defined and uniquely assigned responsibilities and accountabilities of strategic business units (SBUs) versus those of IT, best practices of IT project management and governance, service level agreements between SBUs and IT, etc. resulting in effective management and escalation structures for IT undertakings.

 Business Case Analysis

-How to allocate scarce resources of IT projects (methodology, approach to SBUs sharing IT investments and trade off against requirements, ensuring benefits are measurable and finally reached, etc.)
+How to allocate scarce resources of IT projects: Methodology, approach to SBUs sharing IT investments and trade off against requirements, ensuring benefits are measurable and finally reached, etc. Business cases are a pre-requisite to take such decisions and determine priorities.

 IT Product Planning and Estimating